 Macadamia nuts

-According to Vetwest Animal Hospitals, “Ingestion of macadamia nuts by dogs has been associated with a non-fatal syndrome, characterised by vomiting, ataxia or weakness, fever, muscle tremors and depression.
+According to Vetwest Animal Hospitals, “Ingestion of macadamia nuts by dogs has been associated with a non-fatal syndrome, characterized by vomiting, ataxia or weakness, fever, muscle tremors and depression.
 Dogs are the only species in which signs have been reported.”

 Onions